Kuan-Liu/Kuan-Liu.github.io/city.md

 # 1. Overall summary

-* **We observed probable infection rate increase in all four health regions with estimated daily new cases at 475 (414-525) in Peel and 507 (451-557) in Toronto.
-Current Rt estimates in Toronto is 1.2 (1.1-1.2)**
+* **We observed probable infection rate increase in all four health regions with estimated daily new cases at 515 (452 – 565) in Peel and 469 (411 – 512) in Toronto.**
 <!-- * **We observed probable increase of infection in Peel, Toronto, Monteregie, and Montreal.** -->
 * **It's unclear (neither increasing nor decreasing) for Toronto and Montreal.**
 <!-- * **No forecast of R0 for areas with low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.** -->